ronuma/legends/Videogames/GDD.md

 Sum up your game idea in 2 sentences.
 A kind of elevator pitch.
 Keep it simple!

+### **Idea Pitch** !

+One or two paragraphs that describe the idea.
+The type of game is clear and unambiguous.
+The main distinctive features of the game that set it apart.
+Attractive description of the game.

+### **Game Genre** !

+Estilo visual del juego y género

 ### **Gameplay**

 What should the gameplay be like?
 What is the goal of the game, and what kind of obstacles are in the way?
 What tactics should the player use to overcome them?